wavemaker/docs/learn/react-native/wave-pulse.md

 - **Web Browser**: First, to open the WavePulse web application.
 - **Mobile Device**: Second, to open the APK or IPA file that needs to be debugged.

+### Connection between Web Browser and Mobile Device

 A connection is established between WavePulse and Application to record and view debugging session associated with the actions performed in the application.

-### Establishing Connection between Web Browser and Mobile Device for debugging

-You can directly navigate to any component or page in the application on the mobile device and view logs, network calls, timelines, and other details about the selected component in the debug session opened in WavePulse.

 Follow the steps below to establish the connection: